mashh-lab/mcp-agent-proxy/README.md

 - Build and test the package
 - Publish to NPM (using pnpm)
-- Build Docker images for multiple platforms
-- Create standalone binaries for Linux, macOS, and Windows
-- Create a GitHub release with all artifacts
+- Create a GitHub release

 ## License